mpkelly/journal/README.md

 # Journal

-A Wiki and media organiser that will be available as a PWA, Chrome extension or a React component.
-An early access release is now available as a [PWA](https://mpkelly.github.io/journal)
+Part Editor, part Wiki and and part media organiser, Journal is a free web app that will be available as a PWA, Chrome Extension or as an embeddable React component.
+Journal comes with a code editor and allows you to define apply CSS styles to your documents.
+It also has a scripting interface which allows for ad-hoc scripting and export solutuions.

+An early access release for intrepid users is now available now as a [PWA](https://mpkelly.github.io/journal)

 More to follow...